 - A. The City has given a general one-time notice to all employees that the City prohibits its employees from illegally or improperly using, possessing, selling, manufacturing, or distributing drugs on its property, or while its employees are at work; that it is against City policy to report to work or to work under the influence of drugs; and that it is a condition of employment to refrain from using illegal drugs or alcohol on the job, or abusing legal drugs on or off the job such that it affects their job, and that a drug testing program is being implemented.
-At least sixty (60) days have elapse between the notice and any employee drug testing implemented pursuant to this program. - B. Prior to testing, all employees or applicants for employment will have been given a summary of the Drug-Free Workplace Program, a summary of the drugs which may alter or affect a drug test, a list of local employee assistance programs and a list of local alcohol and drug rehabilitation programs.
+At least sixty (60) days have elapse between the notice and any employee drug testing implemented pursuant to this program. - B. Prior to testing, all employees or applicants for employment will have been given a summary of the Drug-Free Workplace Program, a summary of the drugs whic h may alter or affec t a drug test, а list of local empl oyee assista ance prograi ns a nd a list of local alcoho ol and drι ug re habilit ation progra ms.